Krypton-Suite/Standard-Toolkit/README.md

 =======

 ## 2021-08-01 Build 2108 - August 2021 (Canary)
+* Implement [#162](https://github.com/Krypton-Suite/Standard-Toolkit/issues/162), Default rounding of control corners
+* New the `KryptonButton` will now change its text, based on the `DialogResult` property
 * Implement [#154](https://github.com/Krypton-Suite/Standard-Toolkit/issues/154), Ability to alter both a `KryptonManager` and a `KryptonPalette` from within a `KryptonForm`
 * Implement [#149](https://github.com/Krypton-Suite/Standard-Toolkit/issues/149), Change the default theme from `Office 2010 - Blue` to `Office 365 - Blue`
 * Implement [#147](https://github.com/Krypton-Suite/Standard-Toolkit/issues/147), Update `csproj` files to handle `AssemblyInfo` data